Tung Wah Hospital: Background

 With 633 beds, including 494 for in-patients, 93 for day patients and 46 rehabilitation day places, it is the second largest general hospital in Hong Kong West Cluster.
 The Main Block of Tung Wah Hospital is graded as Grade I historic building.
-It is affiliated with the Li Ka Shing Faculty of Medicine, while the University of Hong Kong provide clinical attachment opportunities for its medical students.
+It is affiliated with the Li Ka Shing Faculty of Medicine of the University of Hong Kong.